pmontgo33/homelab-ansible/README.md

 ## Acknowledgments

-This repository is a reflection of my personal homelab journey.
+This repository is a work in progress, current state of my personal homelab configuration.
 A big thank you to the open-source community for providing the tools and inspiration to build and maintain homelabs. 🙌